Fano 3-folds from homogeneous vector bundles over Grassmannians: Identifications

 \end{corollary}

 Putting together the above results we get the following. \begin{corollary} One has the following isomorphisms:

 \end{corollary}

 In many occasions we will need to blow up along non-linear subvarieties.
-The following lemma gives an easy description that applies to the case of complete intersection curves cut by divisors of the same (multi)degree. \begin{lemma}[{\cite[Lemma 2.2]{eg2}}] Let $X$ be $X_{(d, 1)} \subset Z \times \PP^1$.
+The following lemma gives an easy description that applies to the case of complete intersection curves cut by divisors of the same (multi)degree. \begin{lemma}[{\cite[Lemma 2.2]{eg2}}] Let $X:=X_(d,1)$ be a general hypersurface of bidegree $(d,1)$ in $Z \times \PP^1$.
 Then $X \cong Bl_S Z,$ where $S$ is the intersections of $2$ divisors of degree $d$ on $ Z$. \end{lemma} The lemma above will turn out to be handy in a number of circumstances.
 Although it is stated here for $Z$ prime, it admits an obvious generalisation when the Picard rank of $Z$ is greater than 1.

 Lemma \ref{lem:blowup} admits a classical generalisation in higher codimension, known as the \emph{Cayley trick} (see \cite[Thm 2.4]{kimkim}, or \cite[3.7]{ilievmanivel}), which in turn can be considered as a generalisation of Orlov's formula for the derived category of blow ups.
 The setup is the following: assume that we have $Y= \mZ(A) \subset S$, where $A$ is ample of rank $r\geq 2$.
 We have a natural isomorphism $H^0(S,A) \cong H^0(\PP(A^{\vee}), \of_{\PP(A^{\vee})}(1))$.
 The same section defining $Y$ defines a hypersurface $X$ in $\PP(A^{\vee})$.
 The complete result is that the derived category of $X$ admits a semiorthogonal decomposition containing $r-1$ copies of $D^b(Y)$.
 When the rank of $A$ is exactly 2, this produces a generalisation of the above Lemma \ref{lem:blowup}. \begin{lemma}[{\cite[Lemma 3.2]{kimkim}}] Let $S, X, Y$ be as above, and let $A$ be ample of rank 2.
 Then $X \cong \Bl_Y S$. \end{lemma}